justadudewhohacks/npm-opencv-build/README.md

 ## Changes in this fork

+- OpenCV build is explecitly build by `./build/main.js` and can take all options as parameters ex: `./build/main.js`
 - OpenCV build is not triggered by npm install but by `new OpenCVBuilder().install()`
 - OpenCV build can now be configured with `new OpenCVBuilder({autoBuildOpencvVersion: "3.4.16", autoBuildBuildCuda: true, autoBuildWithoutContrib: false }).install()`
 - Each OPENCV_VERSION will be build in his own directory.